-The European Commission has presented a proposal for a Directive amending the existing European Union Accounting Directives.
-The proposal brings existing EU rules into line with current best practice.
-It complements the International Accounting Standards (IAS) Regulation, due for final adoption by the Council in the next few days, that requires all EU companies listed on a regulated market to use IAS from 2005 onwards and allows Member States to extend this requirement to all companies (see IP/02/417 and IP/02/200).
-The amendments now proposed to the Accounting Directives would allow Member States which do not apply IAS to all companies to move towards similar, high quality financial reporting.
-They would allow appropriate accounting for special purpose vehicles, improve the disclosure of risks and uncertainties and increase the consistency of audit reports across the EU.
-The proposal is an important element in the Financial Services Action Plan (see IP/00/1269), endorsed by the Lisbon European Council as a key element of the creation of an integrated financial services market.
-It is also in line with the strategy outlined in the Commission's June 2000 Communication on the future of financial reporting in Europe (see IP/00/606).
+The European Commission has welcomed the European Parliament's vote on 14 January to approve the proposal for a Directive amending the European Union's Accounting Directives.
+The amendments will bring existing EU rules into line with current best practice and complement the International Accounting Standards (IAS) Regulation, adopted in June 2002 (see IP/02/827), that requires all EU companies listed on a regulated market to use IAS from 2005 onwards and allows Member States to extend this requirement to all companies.
+The amendments allow Member States which do not apply IAS to all companies to move towards similar, high quality financial reporting.
+They allow appropriate accounting for special purpose vehicles, improve the disclosure of risks and uncertainties and increase the consistency of audit reports across the EU.
+The Commission supported the Parliament's amendments and hopes the EU's Council of Ministers can adopt the Regulation in a single reading in March.